justingluska/Python_Roulette/README.md

 ## ECS102 Final Project
 ## by Justin Gluska

 **Play Roulette by downloading and running 'roulette.py', enter a username and automatically start with a certain amount of money.
-The game saves high scores for each username so try to get the highest score!**
+The game saves the name of each player with the remaining money so try not to lose!**

 ## **Features**
 * Random wheel rotation